GEUS-PROMICE/AWS_maintenance_flight_planner/README.md

 - activities for each flight leg
 - adding taxi and circling time
 - total fly time not including taxi and circling

+csv and Excel campaign totals tables that includes:
+- total campaign flight hours
+- total fuel usage
+- cost of all fuel used in the campaign

 **kml Google Earth** lines between places